pradeepkhanal23/luxehome-ecommerce/readme.md

 - **Context API**: Context API is used for state management within the LuxeHome Furniture project.
 It provides a convenient and efficient way to manage global state and share data between components, ensuring a smooth and consistent user experience.

-- **Axios**: Axios is a JavaScript library for making HTTP requests.
-It was used in this project to fetch data from external APIs efficiently.
-Axios simplifies the process of handling asynchronous requests and responses, making it a popular choice for managing HTTP communication in JavaScript applications.

 ## Project Inspiration

 The idea for the LuxeHome Furniture project originated from John Smilga's React course, which provided invaluable insights and guidance on building robust and feature-rich ecommerce websites using React.
 LuxeHome Furniture utilizes an API provided by the John Smilga React course to fetch product data, ensuring a realistic and comprehensive showcase of furniture items.